trufflesuite/ganache-cli-archive/README.md

 * `--db`: Specify a path to a directory to save the chain database.
 If a database already exists, ganache-cli will initialize that chain instead of creating a new one.
 * `--debug`: Output VM opcodes for debugging
 * `--mem`: Output ganache-cli memory usage statistics.
 This replaces normal output.
-* '--noVMErrorsOnRPCResponse': Do not transmit transaction failures as RPC errors.
+* `--noVMErrorsOnRPCResponse`: Do not transmit transaction failures as RPC errors.
 Enable this flag for error reporting behaviour which is compatible with other clients such as geth and Parity.

 Special Options: